att/rcloud/doc/1.6/whatsnew/doc.md

 ### Find and Replace

-Find and replace shows the number of returned results, and the first result is highlighted.
-Users can perform a reverse search by pressing <kbd>shift-enter</kbd>.
+Find and replace shows the number of returned results with the first result highlighted.
+Users may perform a reverse search by pressing <kbd>shift-enter</kbd>.

 [Top](#top)